 Remember, tornados can form with little or no advanced warning.
 Tornados can occur anywhere or anytime of the year.
 Tornados are most likely to occur sometime between 3 P.M. and 9 P.M., but have been known to occur at all hours of the day and night.
 The average tornado moves from southwest to northeast, but tornados have been known to move in any direction.
-After you have received the warning or observed threatening skies, you must make the decision to seek shelter before the storm arrives. <a href="https://litto.com/lit
+After you have received the warning or observed threatening skies, you must make the decision to seek shelter before the storm arrives.
+It's up to you!